shop eat play | live

 Sunday 11am – 4.00pm

-The 2017 Worcester Foodie Festival programme will be available from July 2017.
-In the meantime, get a flavour of what the event is all about and see what was on during the 2016 Worcester Foodie Festival and take a look at the comprehensive event programme.
+Get a flavour of what the event is all about and see what was on during the 2017 Worcester Foodie Festival.

 Find out more about food and drink matching and join one of the free tasting sessions in front of the Guildhall.
 Tasting sessions will feature a variety of cheeses in combination with local beers, wines and ciders – kindly sponsored by and available from local businesses – Cornmarket Deli, Bottles Wine Bar & Merchants as well as Foodie Festival stalls.

 As part of the sessions our cheese experts Martin Mills and Roy McDonald will also be introducing you to ‘smorging’ – an indulgent grazing style of eating based on the Scandinavian smørgåsbord – so discover new exciting ways of eating your favourite cheeses.